Trying on my Own

 I have found it necessary to take time out when I needed to and allow the memories that sneak out of my eyes and roll down my cheeks to flow without interruption.
 It is healthy to respond to sorrow in this way; real friends will be happy to join you in times of your need.

 Doing things on your own

 As time went on, I realised that I was totally responsible for myself.
 That is when I choose not to become a burden to anyone, including me.
 I had to go for regular exercise, ate healthy food intake, re-energised my sleep, wonderful family time, having fun with fun friends, being creative and proactive.
-At the same time, spent time alone for reflection especially out in nature, are all very important for our soul.
+At the same time, I spent time alone for reflection especially out in nature, which are all very important for our soul.
 Life is still so precious and there is so much to live for.
 We all have unique gifts to share.

 Understanding of others

 You got to experience it to know it.
 For those who have mourned have reached a new and greater understanding of love and how priceless it is.
 Our journeys have given us greater empathy and sensitivity, especially to others who mourn.
 We have greater compassion now, and can connect with others in more meaningful ways because of our personal journeys.

 For my journey in loss and grief, I took time out to revitalise when I need to by taking a long walk on the beach, listening to uplifting musics, meditating, having a coffee with a special friend and sharing life with family.

 As I went on, I began to experience a new kind of love and life.
 Nothing will replace the warmth, security, intimacy and glow of love that you shared with – your children, parents or loved one.
 Those beautiful memories will last our lifetime.
 However, there are folk in various situations who will need love and will give love in return.
 To me, when I am down, my therapy was to help someone else.
 The joy and fellowship of being there for others has significant benefits.
 It has helped me to get over difficult personal hurdles of pain and loneliness.
 Being there for others will help you to learn and grow, as well as meeting new people.